 You can fish a lipless crankbait around submerged vegetation where fish congregate any time of year.
 Much like a swim jig or Castaic Atlas Spinnerbait, lipless crankbaits can be retrieved over the top or around the edges of grass or lily pads.
 Some of the best presentation techniques are to make contact with a fixed structure or to rip free of vegetation.

-When bass move into the shallows to spawn during the spring or fall, you can also fish a lipless crankbait as you would a shallow-diving crankbait like the Backstabber Squarebill Crankbait.
+When bass move into the shallows to spawn during the spring or fall, you can also fish a lipless crankbait as you would a shallow-diving crankbait like the Castaic Squarebill.
 Simply use a slow, steady retrieval so the lure ticks the bottom or passes right above it.

 Best Times of Year